LoyolaChicagoBooks/introcs-csharp/rst/sorting.rst

    :linenos:

-In general, shell sort with subsequences that are powers of one another doesn't do as well as one where the data are spread apart.
-This is because you can end up sequences that need to be merged, which can increase the number of exchanges.
+In general, shell sort with sequences of jump sizes that are powers of one another doesn't do as well as one where most jump sizes are not multiples of others, mixing up the data more.
 In  addition, the number of intervals must be increased as the size of the array to be sorted increases, which explains why we allow an *arbitrary* array of intervals to be specified.